VladimirWrites/BLTaxi/README.md

   - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) - Stores UI-related data that isn't destroyed on UI changes
   - [DataBinding](https://developer.android.com/topic/libraries/data-binding) - Allows you to bind UI components in your layouts to data sources in your app using a declarative format rather than programmatically
   - [WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager) - Makes it easy to schedule deferrable, asynchronous tasks that are expected to run even if the app exits or device restarts
-  - [Room](https://developer.android.com/topic/libraries/architecture/room) - SQLite object mapping library.
+  - [Room](https://developer.android.com/topic/libraries/architecture/room) - SQLite object mapping library
 - [Material Components for Android](https://github.com/material-components/material-components-android) - Modular and customizable Material Design UI components for Android
 - [Navigation Component](https://developer.android.com/guide/navigation) - Helps you implement navigation, from simple button clicks to more complex patterns, such as app bars and the navigation drawer
 - [Koin](https://github.com/InsertKoinIO/koin) - Dependency Injection Framework